voldi-ux/super-waiter/README.md

 to replace my api key with yours, goto  /src/sreens/checkoutScreen.js and replace the key with your key.

-Feel to fork the project and do whatever you wanna do with it
+Feel free to fork the project and do whatever you wanna do with it